andreaferretti/rosencrantz/README.md

 It sits on top of [asynchttpserver](http://nim-lang.org/docs/asynchttpserver.html) and provides a composable way to write HTTP handlers.

-Version 0.3 of Rosencrantz requires at least Nim 0.15.
-Use versions up to 0.2.8 for older versions of Nim.
+Version 0.4 of Rosencrantz is tested with Nim 1.0.0, but is compatible with versions of Nim from 0.19.0 on.

 Table of contents
 -----------------